hifiberry/configurator/docs/api-documentation.md

 1. Use `/api/v1/smb/mount` with `"action": "add"` to create share configurations
 2. Use `/api/v1/smb/mount-all` to restart sambamount service and mount all configured shares
 3. Use `/api/v1/smb/mount` with `"action": "remove"` to remove configurations
-4. Use `/api/v1/smb/mount-all` again to restart sambamount service and apply configuration changes to active mounts
+4. Use `/api/v1/smb/mount-all` again to restart sambamount service - this will automatically unmount removed shares and mount remaining ones

+**Smart Cleanup:**
+- The system tracks which shares were previously mounted in `/tmp/sambamount_state.json`
+- When `/api/v1/smb/mount-all` is called, it compares current configuration with previous state
+- Shares that are no longer configured are automatically unmounted before mounting current shares
+- State file is automatically cleaned up on system reboot for fresh startup

 **Security Features:**
 - Passwords are automatically encrypted using the secure configuration store